xysun/github_code_swarm/README.md

 g.get_single_commit(github_ID, repo, commit_ID, realname = "")
 ```

-Returns a list of dictionary `{date, author, filename}` for a single commit. `commit_ID` can be obtained by previous calls to `get_commit_history`, optional realname can be passed to replace the `author` field in the generated xml file.
+Returns a list of dictionary `{date, author, filename}` for a single commit. `commit_ID` can be obtained by previous calls to `get_commits_history`, optional realname can be passed to replace the `author` field in the generated xml file.
 It is set to github_ID by default.

 - - -